lag47/plclub-web/posts/coq_rewriting.markdown

 The `=` relation in Coq is strong enough that it is proper under any relation.
 This means that, if we know `x = y`, then for any context `K`, we can transform a goal of `K[x]` into one of `K[y]`

-These notions of respect and proper are implemented as type classes in the Coq standard library.
+This notion of properness is implemented as type classes in the Coq standard library.
 We will go over the exact instances we will need to provide later.
 For now, just keep in mind that Coq has provided a series of tactics that, when given certain type class instances, will do all of the justifications and transform your goal for you.

-Let's go through some concrete examples showing the strength of rewriting .
-Consider the following proposition and proof script
+Let's go through some concrete examples showing the strength of rewriting.
+Consider the following proposition and proof script:

 ```coq
 Goal forall (a b c d : Z), a = b -> b = c -> c = d -> a = d.